01 Sep Homemade Basil Pesto

 To toast the pine nuts in the oven, preheat oven to 350°.
 Place the nuts on a baking sheet, flip and stir about halfway through baking.
 They are ready when they are golden brown, approximately 5–7 minutes.
 Immediately transfer to a plate to stop the hot pan from continuing to cook them.

 Use your Microwave to Toast Pine Nuts

 Spread the pine nuts on a microwave-safe plate in a single layer.
 Microwave on high power for 1 minute.
 Toss around and microwave again in 30-second intervals.
 Stir constantly to balance out the heat.
 Keep on checking.
 They are ready when they are golden brown.

 Recipes Made with Basil Pesto Sauce

 There are so many delicious recipes you need to try that use pestos of all kinds.
-Salads, all kinds of pasta, and spreads, oh my!
+Salads, pasta, and spreads, oh my!
 I will be adding some of my favorites to the blog soon.
 Below is a simple angel hair pasta, with the bright and delicious addition of grape tomatoes and buffalo mozzarella slices.

-For the low carb folks (me!🖐🏼), the dish below is literally the same recipe, but for the base I used Trader Joe’s Cauliflower Gnocchi.
-You could also use zucchini noodles (zoodles) to make it healthy, low carb and gluten-free.
+For the low carb folks (me!🖐🏼), the dish below is literally the same recipe, but for the base, I used Trader Joe’s Cauliflower Gnocchi.
+You could also use zucchini noodles (zoodles) to make it healthy, low carb, and gluten-free.
 Did I mention fast and yummy too?

 The best, time tested classic and delicious recipe for homemade basil pesto!
 Save this one, you’ll use it for years to come.